September 29, 2022

 “For the first year in more than a decade, the percentage of engaged workers in the U.S. declined in 2021.
 Just over one-third of employees (34%) were engaged, and 16% were actively disengaged in their work and workplace, based on a random sample of 57,022 full- and part-time employees throughout the year.
 This compares with 36% engaged and 14% actively disengaged in 2020, a year with unprecedented highs and lows.

 Disengaged employees have “checked out.”
 They put in their time and then leave.
-These employees act out their unhappiness, undermining what their engaged co-workers are trying to accomplish.
+These employees act out their unhappiness, undermining what their engaged co-workers try to accomplish.
 These are the employees whom I refer to as “viruses.”
 They infect your team and are disruptive to your organization.
 So, how do you tip these statistics in your favor and get more of your team engaged?

 1. Take your Time Finding the Right People